- Search The Registry

 Under the baton of the Gershwin expert Lehman Engel, this recording remains the best, most authentic recorded performance of the opera, making Miss Williams internationally famous.
 In April 1954, she became the first African American to sing a major role with the Vienna State Opera when she performed her signature part of Cio-Cio-San.
 In 1963, she sang the "Star-Spangled Banner" at the White House and before 250,000 people in Washington DC preceding Martin Luther King, Jr.'s "I Have a Dream" speech with accompanist George Malloy.

 Also a noted concert artist, she toured throughout the United States in fourteen African countries, Formosa, South Korea, China, Japan, Laos, South Vietnam, the Philippines, New Zealand, and Australia.
 In addition, she was a soloist with the Royal Philharmonic, BBC Symphony, Berlin Philharmonic, Vienna Symphony, Chicago Symphony, Philadelphia Orchestra, and the New York Philharmonic under the direction of Leopold Stokowski.
 In 1950 she recorded Gustave Mahler's Symphony Number VIII with Stokowski and the New York Philharmonic.

-Williams was the first Black Professor of Voice appointed to the voice faculty of what is now known as the Indiana University Jacobs School of Music in 1977 and in 1984 was the first African American instructor at the Central Conservatory of Music in Beijing, China.
+Williams was the first Black Professor of Voice appointed to the voice faculty of what is now known as the Indiana University Jacobs School of Music in 1977.
+In 1984, the first African American instructor was at the Central Conservatory of Music in Beijing, China.
 In 1995 she was an inaugural recipient of the National Opera Association's "Lift Every Voice" Legacy Award, honoring the contributions of African Americans to the field of opera.
 In 1996 was honored as an Outstanding African American Singer/Pioneer by Harvard University.

 In 1997, Williams became a Professor Emerita of Voice at Indiana University Jacobs School of Music.
 Her career as one of the pioneering African American singers was profiled in Aida's Brothers and Sisters: Black Voices in Opera, a PBS documentary first broadcast in February 2000.
 Williams was also profiled in the 2006 PBS documentary The Mystery of Love.
 She was one of eight women honored by the Library of Virginia during Women's History Month in 2007 as part of its Virginia Women in the History project.